Cloudflare – What is it and why would I care?

 They are also handling the SSL cert for me and the redirect so all traffic is HTTPS to my site allowing me to close port 80 on the firewall all within the free tier.

-If you are using with wordpres I would strongly recomend the Cloudlfare plugin is installed.
-This way when you make changes to your site it wil automatically purge the cache if required
+If you are using WordPress I would strongly recommend the Cloudflare plugin is installed.
+This way when you make changes to your site it will automatically purge the cache if required